t4d-gmbh/ci-cd-workflows/source/content/runners/runner_types.md

 ```
 :::
 :::{card} Self-Hosted Runners <i class="fab fa-gitlab"></i>&<i class="fab fa-github"></i>
-   Self-hosted runners are virtual or physical machines **configured by the user** and registered at the remote service.
+Virtual or physical machines **configured by the user** and registered at the remote service.

+Can run as a service.

 Self-hosted runners can be dedicated to <i class="fab fa-gitlab"></i> Projects or <i class="fab fa-github"></i> Repositories or shared accross <i class="fab fa-github"></i> Oranizations or <i class="fab fa-gitlab"></i> (Sub-)Groups.